Friendship Rituals

 Registration Details

 We believe friendship deserves accessible rituals.
 This workshop is intentionally priced because honouring our most important relationships shouldn’t be a luxury.
-Your presence enriches our collective exploration of friendship’s sacred nature.

 Non-refundable: Your registration is non-refundable as the ceremony will be recorded.
 If you cannot attend live, you’ll receive the recording within 48 hours to create your own friendship ritual when the timing feels right.
 The recording allows you to return to these practices as you navigate the many transitions friendship holds.